Raritan High School: Athletics

 The Raritan High School Rockets compete in Division A Central of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties along the Jersey Shore.
 The league operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 698 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group IV for most athletic competition purposes, which included schools with an enrollment of 486 to 758 students in that grade range.
-The school was classified by the NJSIAA as Group III South for football for 2018–2020.
+The school was classified by the NJSIAA as Group II South for football for 2024–2026, which included schools with 514 to 685 students.

 The school participates with Colts Neck High School in a joint ice hockey team in which Freehold High School is the host school / lead agency.
 The co-op program operates under agreements scheduled to expire at the end of the 2023–24 school year.

-The boys' cross country team won the Group II state championship in 1964 and the Group III title in 1969 and 1970.
+The boys' cross country team won the Group II state championship in 1964, and the Group III title in 1969 and 1970.

 The boys' bowling team won the overall state championship in 1971.

 The girls' outdoor track and field team won the Group IV state championship in 1977.

 The girls cross country running team won the Group IV state championship in 1981 and the Group III title in 1982.

 The boys soccer team finished the 1982 season with a 21–1 record after winning the Group III state championship by defeating runner-up Indian Hills High School by a score of 2–1 in the tournament final.

 The baseball team finished the 2003 season with a 24–5 record after winning the Group II state title against Hanover Park High School by a score of 9–7 in the championship game, after scoring eight runs in the sixth inning to overcome a 2–1 deficit.